Expert Tips For The Best Holiday Destination Malaysia

-Go hiking through the dense forests of Taman Negara the natural habitat to exotic wildlife species.
+Go hiking through the dense forests of Taman Negara, the natural habitat of exotic wildlife species.
 If you love hiking, there are many guided tracks that you can take.

-The caves and limestone formations at Gunung Mulu National Park and the hilly terrain of tea plantation in the valley in Cameron Highland will enthrall any nature buff.
+The caves and limestone formations at Gunung Mulu National Park and the hilly terrain of tea plantations in the valley in Cameron Highland will enthrall any nature buff.

-You can build a bamboo raft and paddle out to the manmade Kenyir Lake and drive to the man-made island, Banding Island (Pulau Banding) in the middle Temenggor Lake.
+You can build a bamboo raft and paddle out to the humanmade Kenyir Lake and drive to the human-made island, Banding Island (Pulau Banding), in the middle of Temenggor Lake.

 Or you can try fun river tubing in Pahang after a snack of durians from the orchard.

-Nature Lovers will have the most joy, hiking and bird watch all year round via the numerous jungle trails and by the river.
+Nature Lovers will have the most joy, hiking, and bird watching all year round via the numerous jungle trails and rivers.